SciML/NeuralPDE.jl/docs/src/tutorials/pino_ode.md

 sol = solve(prob, alg, verbose = false, maxiters = 3000)
 ```

-Now let's compare the prediction from the learned operator with the ground truth solution which is obtained by analytic solution the parametric ODE.
-Where
+Now let's compare the prediction from the learned operator with the ground truth solution which is obtained by analytic solution of the parametric ODE.
-Compare prediction with ground truth.

 ```@example pino
 using Plots